Luis Villegas

-Luis Villegas (born July 28, 1969) is an American guitarist best known for his debut CD Cafe Olé, which mixed new-age music, flamenco, and jazz and garnered a spot on the Grammy ballot for Best New Age Album of the Year in 1999.
+Luis Villegas (born July 28, 1969) is an American guitarist who released an album called Cafe Olé in 1996, which was nominated for the Best New Album award at the 41st Annual Grammy Awards in 1999.
+Villegas's style combines new-age music, flamenco, and jazz.
 He is known for using a technique of playing fast, intricate lines by using the fingernail of his right index finger in place of a guitar pick.
 He also had a small role as a member of a band in the film Collateral starring Tom Cruise and Jamie Foxx.
-He is currently a member of the group "Heavy Mellow" along with founder Benjamin Woods and percussionist Mike Bennett.
+He is currently a member of the group Heavy Mellow, along with founder Benjamin Woods and percussionist Mike Bennett.

 Early life

-Luis Villegas is a first-generation Mexican-American born in East Los Angeles, California, U.S. A self-taught guitarist who plays flamenco, jazz, rock, blues and classical, he grew up listening to traditional Mexican Ranchero music.
-As a boy, he met the famous Mexican Ranchero singer, Vicente Fernandez.
-However, it was not Mexican music that attracted him to the guitar but rock and roll because the heavy metal explosion was in full swing in Los Angeles.
+Luis Villegas is a first-generation Mexican-American born in East Los Angeles, California, U.S. He grew up listening to traditional Mexican Ranchero music and taught himself to play guitar in the flamenco, jazz, rock, blues and classical genres.
+As a boy, he met the Mexican Ranchero singer, Vicente Fernandez.
+However, it was rock music that attracted him (rather than traditional Mexican music), because the heavy metal explosion was in full swing in Los Angeles.

 Career

 Early years

-Luis played in rock bands all through High School and into college garnering some mild success with the band Slumlord in 1988 and 1989 fronted by Scott Kidd who later went on to become a famous radio DJ known as Uncle Scotty.
-Luis quit Slumlord in 1990 when he found he needed a different stimulus to fuel his musical visions.
+Villegas played in rock bands all through High School and into college, receiving some mild success with the band Slumlord in 1988 and 1989 (fronted by Scott Kidd who later went on to become a famous radio DJ known as Uncle Scotty).
+Luis quit Slumlord in 1990 when he found he needed a different musical stimulus.

 Experimental years

-That new vision began to grow when he picked up the acoustic guitar and started experimenting with classical, jazz, and even flamenco music.
+After leaving Slumlord, Villegas began playing the acoustic guitar and experimenting with classical, jazz, and even flamenco music.
 Being self-taught, he emulated guitarists from the records he listened to like Wes Montgomery, Paco De Lucia, and Al Di Meola among others.
 Many of his current techniques are based on flamenco guitar techniques such as rasgueado, alzapua and picado.

-He practiced intensely, concentrating on the incredible techniques that would garner him so many accolades.
-Those techniques and the music he heard inside himself, was channeled through an instrument from his youth: the Spanish guitar.

 In 1991, he recorded a demo of original material in a style that was very new to American audiences.
 This new style was being made popular at the time by artists such as The Gipsy Kings, and Strunz and Farah.

 Luis then formed a band to play some of this new material.
-The band, which originally consisted of friends from rock bands he had played with, formed a huge following in the Los Angeles area.
+The band, which originally consisted of friends from rock bands he had previously played with, formed a huge following in the Los Angeles area.